peterc/pismo/README.markdown

 ## COPYRIGHT AND LICENSE

 Apache 2.0 License - See LICENSE for details.
 Copyright (c) 2009, 2010 Peter Cooper

-In short, you can use Pismo for whatever you like, but please include a brief credit somewhere deep in your license file or similar, and, if you're a nice kinda person, let me know if you're using it and/or share any significant changes or improvements you make.
+In short, you can use Pismo for whatever you like commercial or not, but please include a brief credit (as in the NOTICE file - as per the Apache 2.0 License) somewhere deep in your license file or similar, and, if you're nice and have the time, let me know if you're using it and/or share any significant changes or improvements you make.